-This Mary Berry Chocolate Chip Cupcakes recipe is a moist and fluffy recipe, which is made with vanilla extract and chocolate chips.
-It’s a classic, foolproof recipe, ready in about 35 minutes.
+This Mary Berry Chocolate Chip Cupcakes recipe is a classic and moreish treat, which features sweet chocolate chips suspended in a light vanilla sponge.
+It’s a timeless teatime favorite, ready in about 40 minutes.

 Mary Berry Chocolate Chip Cupcakes Ingredients